Overview

 └── public => Shared with everyone

-The above hierarchy contains three folders: en_letter_frequency which is the name of the plot.
-A configuration folder called config along with a shared folder showing which entities the plot is shared with.
+The above hierarchy contains three folders: en_letter_frequency which is the name of the plot, a configuration folder called config, and the shared folder.

 E-Mail